MHCommunity/mhbasics/lord-to-baron/lord.md

 Winter
 <ul>
 <li>Primarily weak: Hydro</li>
-<li>Weapon: Ancient Spear Gun</li>
+<li>Weapon: Ancient Spear Gun, Steam Laser Mk.
+I/II/III</li>
 <li>Base & Cheese: Aqua Base and Gouda Cheese</li>
 <li>Loot Summer Key Shard from Harvester Mouse</li>
-<li>SuperBrie+ Mouse (6% Tower Amplifier): Winter Familiar Mouse</li>
+<li>SuperBrie+ Mouse (6% Tower Amplifier): Winter Mage Mouse</li>
 </ul>

-If you are unlucky, you can take a few cycles to collect all the Key Shards.
-Do not stay in the Seasonal Garden once you have the key share for the current season.
+If you are unlucky, you may take a few cycles to collect all the Key Shards.
+Do not stay in the Seasonal Garden once you have the key shard for the current season.
 Here's a list of areas you should head to while waiting for the season to change, starting with the most important one:

 <ul>
 <li>Slushy Shoreline/Iceberg</li>